 5. Get pampered in a luxury Seminyak villa or resort

 Experience the real holiday feeling in your own luxury Seminyak villa or private room in the beachside resorts.
 A beautiful and huge selection of resorts and villas are available in Seminyak, from one room with a private pool to a complete house with an open living room, massages, and your own cook; it’s the ultimate thing to do in Seminyak!

 6. Waterfalls, Rice Terraces & Monkies in Ubud

 Explore the green surroundings of the popular art village Ubud.
-Wander through the Tegalalang Rice Terraces, bath in a Bali waterfall, and get close with monkies in the Ubud Monkey Forest.
+Book a guided tour exploring the Tegalalang Rice Terraces, bath in a Bali waterfall, and get close with monkies in the Ubud Monkey Forest.
 Ubud is a 1-hour drive and a day tour from your resort or villa is a great thing to do from Seminyak.